Skip to main content

 Media Messages

-Media messages refer to images, GIFs, files, etc., that require media file upload processing.
-The message content type of media messages is a subclass of RCMeidaMessageContent, such as high-quality voice message content ([RCHQVoiceMessage]), or your custom media message content.
+Media messages refer to images, GIFs, files, and other messages that require media file upload processing.
+The message content type for media messages is a subclass of RCMeidaMessageContent, such as high-quality voice message content (RCHQVoiceMessage) or your custom media message content.

 Constructing Media Messages

-Before sending, you need to construct an [RCMessage] object.
-The content field of the media message RCMessage object must be passed a subclass instance of [RCMediaMessageContent], representing the media message content.
-For example, image message content ([RCImageMessage]), GIF message content ([RCGIFMessage]), or custom media message content inherited from [RCMediaMessageContent].
+Before sending, you need to construct an RCMessage object.
+The content field of the media message RCMessage object must be passed a subclass object of RCMediaMessageContent, representing media message content.
+For example, image message content (RCImageMessage), GIF message content (RCGIFMessage), or custom media message content that inherits from RCMediaMessageContent.

 RCImageMessage *mediaMessageContent = [RCImageMessage messageWithImageURI:@"path/to/image"];